syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Selections/How-to-Select-All-Text-in-a-Grid-After-Clicking-a-Cell.md

 documentation: ug
 ---

-# How to Select All Text in a Grid After Clicking a Cell
+# How to select all text in a Grid after clicking a cell

-### Introduction

 ActivateCurrentCellBehavior property controls the activation behavior as a cell becomes current by being clicked or through the cursor keys.
 If you want the cell text to be fully selected when a cell becomes the current cell, then use the following property.

-The following code illustrates how to set Cell Activation behavior to SelectAll in GridControl:

 {% tabs %}
 {% highlight c# %}